South Africa

 Overview

-Join Active Minds as we explore the history of South Africa, its struggle with Apartheid, and its journey to rejoin the international community since Apartheid's end in 1994.
-We will discuss the role of immigration/colonialism, Nelson Mandela, the Truth and Reconciliation Commission and other important aspects of this story.
-We will end with a look at the current challenges and opportunities for this important country.
+Join Active Minds as we explore the history of South Africa, its struggle with race and its journey to rejoin the international community since apartheid ended in 1994.
+We will discuss the pivotal role played by Nelson Mandela, the impact of immigration/colonialism, the Truth and Reconciliation Commission and other important aspects of this story.
+We will end with a look at the current challenges and opportunities for South Africa, including the recent May 2024 elections.

 Key Lecture Points

-• Since the end of Apartheid, South Africa has been grappling with its legacy and dealing with new and pressing issues.
+• Since the end of apartheid, South Africa has been grappling with its legacy and dealing with new and pressing issues.
 The Truth and Reconciliation Commission that worked from 1995-1998 was an important step towards uniting a racially divided society.
 Although the TRC’s work was groundbreaking, many argue that blacks still suffer from the economic disparities engendered by apartheid.
-That said, the TRC’s success has served as a model for other divided nations.
+Almost 25 years on from the end of apartheid, 70% of farmland in South Africa is owned by white farmers.

 • South Africa was the focus of international attention when Nelson Mandela died December 5, 2013.
 South Africans celebrated the life and mourned the death of the man who changed the course of his country’s history and who was a father figure to his people.
 Leaders and dignitaries from more than 100 countries attended his memorial service.